tilde-nlp/domino-e-user-simulator/README.md

 ### startjob

-Parms:
+Params:
-callback - string, optional
+- `callback` - string, optional

 Runs the DockerWright image with "npm run test-html-report" This runs every test in DockerWright/tests

-If callback is specified, makes a HTTP GET request to callback when done
+If callback is specified, makes a HTTP GET request to callback when done.

 ### startone

 Params:
-`test` - string
+- `test` - string
-callback - string, optional
+- `callback` - string, optional

 Runs the DockerWright image with "npx playwright test {test} --browser=all --reporter=html" This runs the specified test file (e.g. 'tests/test.spec.ts')